The more scandals in the world around personal data leaks, the more data is concentrated in the hands of

 As well as promises of improved privacy from Google and other giants.
 Or that they do better than obscure cafes, shops, etc.

-Perhaps the most resonant scandal aroundopen data has become a data leak of 50 million Facebook accounts in favor of Cambridge Analytica.
-The story was originally described in The New York Times and The Guardian about a year and a half ago.
-It was disseminated by the media around the world and for many months more new facts surfaced.
-As a result, in June this year, the company was fined $ 5 billion.
+Perhaps the most resonant scandal aroundopen data was the leak of data from 50 million Facebook accounts in favor of Cambridge Analytica.
+The story was originally reported in The New York Times and The Guardian about a year and a half ago.
+It was spread by the media all over the world, and for many months new facts about this case emerged.
+As a result, in June of this year the company was fined $5 billion.

 Get to know the story around the gatheringpersonal data in Russian is possible in an interview on Liga.Tech with CEO of Cambridge Analytica Alexander Nix.
 Knicks tells him how the company collected data.
 Facebook has provided a huge database of information about user preferences.
 But besides this, she had to do a serious job to collect data about users.
 Nyx says that they worked with several databases, some of which 4000-5000 data elements per user, tied to his name and contacts.
 This, for example, a hobby, gender, work, a favorite magazine, a golf club, where the user goes, religious preferences and tastes in food.
 Then you can only fantasize what else is included in these 4000-5000 elements!